Embattled South Korea justice minister resigns amid protests

 “I believe that now is the time for me to step down so that reforming the prosecutor’s office will be successfully completed,” he added.

-Cho’s decision to step down was his own, Moon’s chief political advisor Kang Gi-jung told reporters.
+Cho’s decision to quit was his own, Moon’s chief political advisor Kang Gi-jung told reporters.

+“I am very sorry for causing so much conflict among the people,” Moon said in a meeting with senior aides on Monday, referring to the protests.

+“But...
+Minister Cho Kuk’s passionate commitment to prosecution reform, and his attitude to endure all kinds of difficulties for it, once again aroused sympathy for the urgency of prosecution reform.”

 The controversy over Cho, as well as public discontent over a sluggish economy and stalled diplomatic efforts with North Korea, have pushed Moon’s approval ratings to fresh lows.